ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 >
 > Xu, K., Rui, L., Li, Y., Gu, L. (2020). *Feature Normalized Knowledge Distillation for Image Classification.* In: Vedaldi, A., Bischof, H., Brox, T., Frahm, JM. (eds) Computer Vision – ECCV 2020.
 ECCV 2020.
 Lecture Notes in Computer Science(), vol 12370.
 Springer, Cham. https://doi.org/10.1007/978-3-030-58595-2_40

+**Hidden layers in LSTM RNN**

 The effect of the number of hidden layers for neural networks

 ![img](https://raw.githubusercontent.com/ReveRoyl/PictureBed/main/BlogImg/202206120108575.jpeg)

 # Jun 10th

-try `CrossEntropyLoss()`
+try `CrossEntropyLoss()` with onehot format data

 convert the labels from “every 2 in 0 to 28” to “every 1 in 1 to 14”

-use `  with torch.autocast('cuda')` to solve “cuda error” of  CrossEntropyLoss()
+use `  with torch.autocast('cuda')` to solve “cuda error” of `CrossEntropyLoss()`

 # Jun 12th

-Define a function named `onehot`

 even though the accuracy of prediction for train data increases quickly as trainning, the accutacy for test data is still very low.
 It seems the validation loss does not converge.
-I guess the next step is going to do more literatural research and adjust the parameters.
+I decide the next step is going to do more literatural research and adjust the parameters.

 # Jun 13th

+### Problems:

 the problem is overfitting.
 There could be 2 alternative options: 1, get more data; 2, try different learning rate or dynamic learning rate.

-the way the train-test split worked wasn't ideal in the data loading function - because the data wasn't shuffled prior to splitting, the train and test set would often consist of different subjects if you load multiple subjects.
+the way the train-test split worked wasn't ideal in the data loading function - because the data wasn't shuffled prior to splitting, the train and test set would often consist of different subjects if we load multiple subjects.
 The data can be shuffled before splitting (by setting shuffle=True), which means that there will be a mix of subjects in both the training and testing data.
-This seems to boost accuracy in the test set a little
+This seems to boost accuracy in the test set a little bit.

 # Jun 14th

+### Objective:

 try `CosineEmbeddingLoss()`